 We don't track.
 Logs are off, analytics are out

 Tracking users, whether across the internet or a single site, is far too normalized.
-It's for this reason that BitLaunch has been using a privacy-focused analytics solution that allows us to anonymize and delete data at will.
+It's for this reason that BitLaunch had originally been using a privacy-focused analytics solution that allowed us to anonymize and delete data at will.

 Recently, however, we took the additional step of completely removing analytics from our site.
 As a result, we don't run a single tracker or keep cookies.
 We think the additional privacy is more important than the benefits it affords us.